-In 1986, Pam Witzig founded her search firm as Witzig & Associates which quickly grew into a premiere search firm for advertising professionals.
+In 1986, shortly after she learned to walk, Pam Witzig founded her search firm as Witzig & Associates which quickly grew into a premiere search firm for advertising professionals.

-Having several recruiters on staff, each with their own network of trade intelligence, we know who’s who and what’s going on where in marketing communications, sometimes ahead of the trade publications.
+Having developed a deep database of connections in the marketing professions, we know who’s who and what’s going on where – sometimes ahead of the trade publications.
 We believe our job is to seek out and screen high quality candidates rather than sift through great numbers of applicants which, overall, represent a weak pool of candidates.